 Using Excel, plot the comparison level as a function of trial number.
-Draw in the threshold calculated from the final 4 track reversals and comment on how well the calculated threshold seems to relate to the track.
-Compare your track to the one generated in RShell.
-Here's an example of a track as plotted in Excel:
+Draw in the threshold calculated from the track reversals and comment on how well the calculated threshold seems to relate to the track.
+Here's an example:

 Creating a psychometric function